Naughty Noah's Vietnamese Instant Pho Vs Instant Ramen!

 Naughty Noah’s flavors are definitely a nice alternative to ramen.
 The flavors offered through these gluten free rice noodles include Original Beast, Chicka What, Victory Veg, Holy Hot Pepper, Curry Masala and Don’t Be a Boar.
 All flavors are all-natural, gluten-free, non-GMO and vegan made with coconut or avocado oil.
 These instant, grab-and-go pho noodle soups are made from wholesome, fresh and organic Vietnamese-inspired ingredients that are good for your taste buds and soul.

 Original Beast is reminiscent of the original Vietnamese beef pho noodle soup which features flavors such as star anise, cardamom and scallions.
 This original recipe is vegan, MSG-free and non-GMO.
 Other flavors such as Chick What have a unique combination of onion and cinnamon spice and Victory Veg highlights a robust beet flavor with hints of garlic and celery.

 Why Choose Naughty Noah’s Vietnamese Pho Noodles

-Naughty Noah’s gluten free rice noodles launched in 2017 and has been a huge hit across the United States.
+Naughty Noah’s gluten-free rice noodles launched in 2017 and have been a huge hit across the United States.
 Unlike ramen noodles, Naughty Noah’s is completely vegan, gluten-free, non-GMO, fish, soy, preservative and MSG free.
 It is 100 percent worth a try!
 To learn more about these instant pho noodles and to try Naughty Noah’s Vietnamese Pho Noodles, visit www.naughtynoahs.com.